ziscloud/java-sdk/README.md

 # Spring AI MCP

-Java SDK for the Model Context Protocol (MCP), providing seamless integration between Java and Spring applications and MCP-compliant AI models and tools.
+Java SDK for the Model Context Protocol (MCP), providing seamless integration between Java and Spring applications and MCP-compliant AI resources and tools.

 ## Overview

 Spring AI MCP is an experimental project that provides Java and Spring Framework integration for the [Model Context Protocol](https://modelcontextprotocol.org/docs/concepts/architecture).
-It enables Spring applications to interact with AI models and tools through a standardized interface, supporting both synchronous and asynchronous communication patterns.
+It enables Java applications to interact with AI models and tools through a standardized interface, supporting both synchronous and asynchronous communication patterns.

 <img src="spring-ai-mcp-architecture.jpg" width="600">